AlexMost/blog/posts/2016-05-21-testing-with-rxjs.markdown

 ## Mock time?
 Something like having a time travel machine?
 Not actually, there is no special magic and this feature is available due to Schedulers (more about schedulers here).
-Shortly speaking, it is an abstraction on top coordinating and executing time dependent operations such as delay, throttle, debounce, timeout e.t.c
+Shortly speaking, it is an abstraction on top of coordinating and executing time dependent operations such as delay, throttle, debounce, timeout e.t.c

 ## Little example